 Frogs legs are known to be packed with nutrients, including protein, omega-3 fatty acids, vitamin A, and potassium.
-As far as the taste and texture is considered, frog meat is believed to share a lot of similarities with chicken and fish.
+As far as the taste and texture is concerned, frog meat shares a lot of similarities with chicken and fish.

 Origin & Cultural Significance

 It is believed that the consumption of frog legs in France dates back to the 12th century when church authorities had ordered the monks to not consume meat on a specific number of days a year.
 Those monks somehow managed to get frogs to be counted as fish, meaning that they could consume meat much more often than was theoretically allowed.
 It was many years later that the French peasants also started to consume frogs legs.

 Cuisses de Grenouilles is predominantly famous in eastern France.
 It is in the town of Vittel that the residents gather every year to celebrate a frog festival where the locals consume several tons of frog legs.
 Held every year in April, this festival has been celebrated for more than 40 years.

 - Frog legs - 1 1/2 to 2 lb

 - Black pepper - 1 tbsp

 - Garlic cloves (sliced very thin) - 3